 In our opinion, the accompanying statements of assets and liabilities, including the schedule of investments, and the related statements of operations, of changes in net assets and of cash flows present fairly, in all material respects, the financial position of NexPoint Capital, Inc. (the "Company") as of December 31, 2016 and December 31, 2015, and the results of its operations, its change in net assets and its cash flows for each of the two years in the period ended December 31, 2016, in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits of these financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits, which included confirmation of securities at December 31, 2016 and December 31, 2015 by correspondence with the custodian and brokers, and the application of alternative auditing procedures where replies have not been received, provide a reasonable basis for our opinion.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements a sssing the accounting principles used and significant estimates made by management, and evaluating the verall financial atite a broker.

+Aprovide an original of the filling of the fillin statement presentation.
+We believe that our audits, which included confirmation of securities at December 31, 2016 and December 31, 2015 by correspondence with the custodian and brokers, and the application of alternative auditing procedures where replies have not been received, provide areas onable basis for our opinion.